 1. The freedom to be unapologetically you.

-To be free to express your love in a non-conforming way is liberating.
+To be free to express your love in a non-conforming way is liberating, and a big reason to elope.
 As soon as you banish the belief that your wedding has to include x, y and z, you open up all the possibilities in the world to celebrate how you want to.

 You want your day to be an authentic representation of you, your values as a couple and fundamentally reflect who you are.
 For many people, a large conventional wedding just doesn’t do this.